Photograph of Ferdi‘s two Rollei 35 camera’s. Both ‘Made in Germany by

 Rollei 35, Rollei 35 T and Rollei 35 TE

-The Rollei 35 was equipped with a Tessar 3.5/40 mm lens made by Carl Zeiss from the start.
-It was coated but not multi-coated.
+The Rollei 35 is equipped with a Tessar 3.5/40 mm lens.
+At the start of production it was made by Carl Zeiss.
+It is coated but not multi-coated.
 The Tessar used in the Rollei 35 has front lens focusing.
 When focusing only the front lens element is moved.
-Around 1970 the Tessar was updated by using UV-blocking cement for kitting lens elements.
-The UV-blocking layer makes an external UV filter redundant.
+The original Zeiss Tessars transmitted quite some UV light that made the use of an UV filter necessary.
+From September 1968 the Tessar was upgraded by using UV-blocking cement for kitting the lens elements.
+The UV-blocking layer makes an external UV filter redundant for later Tessars.
 Only a limited number of Rollei 35 cameras were equipped with Schneider S-Xenar 3.5/40 mm lenses.

-In the early Seventies Rollei took over the Braunschweig lens production facilties from Zeiss.
-From 1973 Rollei produced the Tessars under licence.
+In 1972 Rollei took part in the Braunschweig lens production facilties of Zeiss.
+In 1974 Rollei gained full ownership of the joint venture.
+From 1973 Rollei produced the Tessar’s under licence from Zeiss.

 Rollei 35 S and Rollei 35 SE

 The Rollei 35 S was introduced in 1974 and was equipped with a new and more expensive lens, the 2.8/40 mm Sonnar, made by Rollei Singapore.
 The lens wss made under licence from Zeiss and is Rollei-HFT multi-coated.
-The Sonnar is focused by moving all lens elements together.
+The Sonnar is focused by moving the entire lens, not just the front element.
 This is the common way of focusing.

-The Cadmium Sulphide light-meter and the PX625 Mercury button cell
+Cadmium Sulphide exposure meter and the PX625 Mercury button cell

-The Rollei 35 is equipped with a Cadmium Sulphide exposure meter.
-The result is read from a rotating coil galvanometer on the top of the camera.
-It was designed for the PX625 Mercury cell.
+The Rollei 35 is equipped with a ‘Gossen’-made Cadmium Sulphide exposure meter.
+It is not of the now common TTL (through the lens) type but meters through a separate ‘eye’ just left of the camera name front left.
+The metered result is read from a rotating coil meter on the top of the camera.
+It was designed for the PX625 Mercury battery.
 It is not available anymore for environmental reasons.
 It was “replaced” by the PX625A (A for alkaline) cell.
 It is not an acceptable replacement for the Mercury cell.
 First of all the 625A supplies 1.5 Volt instead of 1.35 Volt for the Mercury cell.
 The Rollei 35 has an electrical circuit that cannot compensate for the difference.
-It means the light-meter will have to be re-calibrated.
+It means the exposure meter will have to be re-calibrated.
 A more serious problem is the discharge curve.
 Mercury cells keep a steady voltage of 1.35 V until they die.
-The voltage of Alkaline cells drifts down from 1.55 V to less than 1.35 V. There is no way the light meter can be properly re-calibrated for this drifting voltage.
+The voltage of Alkaline cells drifts down from 1.55 V to less than 1.35 V. There is no way the exposure meter can be properly re-calibrated for this drifting voltage.

-There are two ways to proceed: One way is to stay with 1.35 V, at least for the time being.
-This is the way to go when your Rollei 35 has no obvious need for a service.
-No re-calibration of the light-meter is needed for the following solutions.
+There are two ways to proceed: One way is to stay with 1.35 V. It is the most sensible solution now.
+No re-calibration of the exposure meter is needed for the following solutions.

 The WeinCell has a discharge curve similar to a Mercury cell.
 The only draw-back is it will last only about six months.
 Your old Mercury cell would have lasted six years.

-The second way is to change to 1.55 V. You can use this option when the camera needs a service shortly.
-At the same time you can have the light-meter re-calibrated.
+The second way was to change to 1.55 V however it looks like this option is gone now.
+The S625PX battery is discontinued.
+You could use this option when the camera needed a service anyway.
+At the same time you could have the exposure meter re-calibrated.
+Of course there is no point in this without a S625PX.

 In the Rollei 35 TE and Rollei SE the rotating coil meters were replaced by LED’s.
 The meter is switched on by half-way pressing the shutter release and shuts-off after 10 seconds.
 The battery is a PX 27.